 Book Editor: Robert Baldock

 ‘William the Conqueror’ by David Bates was released in the English Monarchs series in October 2016 (UK) and January 2017 (USA) which keen-eyed readers will recognise is the anniversary of the 950th anniversary of the Battle of Hastings.
-The 1964 biography of William by David Douglas has been allowed to slip out of print at Yale though some copies remain available at vendors and it still available as a at Amazon USA.
-The Douglas biography has been retired from the series after the issue of this new Bates book.
+The 1964 biography of William by David Douglas was retired from the series, although appears still to be in print.

 In 2016 it was too early to tell if readers might expect old titles to be deleted from the list as they reach an advanced age and to be replaced with modern equivalents by more recent historians.
 Since the Bates biography of William several Methuen titles have been replaced or announced.
 See the page of books by publication date for a list of the age of the titles in the series and the likely candidates to be replaced.
 Note that the James I title has already been deleted, but not yet replaced.

 This newly released book on William is based on Professor Bates 1989 book (with two revisions in 2001 and 2004) first published by Tempus Publishing (The History Press).
 This new Yale book is extensively reworked and in all regards a new title and the culmination of the author's scholarship.
 This book shares with John Gillingham’s Richard I the rare distinction of being a new book based on earlier work rather than an existing title promoted into the series.
 This book was one of five Yale titles listed in this website which were released in 2016.
 In publication order, the biographies of Henry IV; Louis the Lion; Henry the Young King; Æthelred II and William the Conqueror were issued.